On the nonorientable four-ball genus of torus knots: Background on the nonorientable -ball genus

 \subsection{Obstructions for the existence of smooth nonorientable surfaces}

-Even before the notion of nonorientable $4$-ball genus was born, Viro \cite{viro} proved that the figure eight knot cannot bound a smoothly embedded M{\" o}bius band in $B^4$ using Witt classes of intersection forms of branched covers of $B^4$ branched over nonorientable surfaces.
+Even before the notion of nonorientable $4$-ball genus was born, Viro \cite{viro} proved that the figure-eight knot cannot bound a smoothly embedded M{\" o}bius band in $B^4$ using Witt classes of intersection forms of branched covers of $B^4$ branched over nonorientable surfaces.

 In \cite{Yasuhara}, Yasuhara formulated an obstruction using the classical signature $\sigma(K)$ and the Arf invariant $\arf(K)$ of a knot $K$ which can be stated as follows. \begin{lem}[{\cite[Proposition 5.1]{Yasuhara}}] Let $K$ be a knot in $S^3$ that bounds a smoothly embedded M{\" o}bius band in $B^4$.
 Then $ \sigma(K) + 4 \arf(K) \equiv 0 \text{ or } \pm 2 \pmod 8. $ \end{lem}